 The Independent Study Program is designed for students who have demonstrated a high degree of motivation and have the ability to work independently.
-To enroll in an independent study program, a student must be in 11th or 12th grade, have the approval of the teacher, the school counselor, and the High School Principal.
-Applications are available from the school counselors.
+To enroll in an independent study program, a student must be in 11th or 12th grade, have the approval of the teacher, the School Counselor, and the High School Principal.
+Applications are available in the High School Counseling Office.
 Teachers are required to develop a full and complete description of each independent study program.